pbulato1/Ping4Pong/README.md

 So, as mentioned above, the initial version of the game featured only 2 paddles, one on the left side of the screen,
 and one on the right, both being controlled by the user.
 I decided to make the one on the left the user's paddle, and add three AI paddles, one on each side of the screen(top,right,bottom).
-In other words, the user would compete against three computer - controlled paddles.
+In other words, the user competes against three computer - controlled paddles.
 All 4 players begin with 5 lives, and if a ball gets past you (you concede a goal), you lose a life.
 The last player standing wins.

 ![](Ping4pong.gif)